gamemanual0/gm0/source/docs/useful-resources.rst

 General Resources
 -----------------

-`FTC Blog <https://firsttechchallenge.blogspot.com/>`_ --- The official FTC blog; important updates are typically posted here.

 `FTC Discord <https://discord.com/invite/first-tech-challenge>`_:highlight:`*` --- The **unofficial** FTC Discord server is a discussion-based community server that has teams ranging from first-year rookies to Winning Alliance Captains at the World Championships.
 It also has a channel for direct access to vendors.

 `FTC Forum - FIRST <https://ftcforum.firstinspires.org/>`_:highlight:`*`  --- The official forum for FTC.
 Importantly, the FTC game Q&A system is here, where clarifying questions about game rules from teams are asked and answered.

+`Game and Season Materials <https://www.firstinspires.org/resource-library/ftc/game-and-season-info>`_:highlight:`*` --- Where to find the information for the current season, including the Game Manuals.

+`FTC Blog <https://firsttechchallenge.blogspot.com/>`_ --- The official FTC blog; important updates are typically posted here.

 `FTC Tutorials <http://ftctutorials.com>`_ --- (Unofficial) FTC Tutorials, covering the robot, competitions, and team management.

 `FIRST Resource Library <https://www.firstinspires.org/resource-library?field_content_type_value[]=first_tech_challenge>`_  --- FIRST's resource library (filtered for FTC resources).
 These includes robot/field inspection checklists, robot building and programming resources, team management resources, the FTC mentor manual, and more.

-`Game and Season Materials <https://www.firstinspires.org/resource-library/ftc/game-and-season-info>`_:highlight:`*` --- Where to find the information for the current season, including the Game Manuals.

 `REV Robotics FTC Documentation <https://docs.revrobotics.com/docs/first-tech-challenge>`_ --- Covers REV's hardware and software.
 The control system documentation includes an introductory FTC programming tutorial.

-`Spectrum's Recommended Reading <https://spectrum3847.org/recommendedreading>`_ --- A list of resources collated by Spectrum 3847.
+`Spectrum's Recommended Reading <https://spectrum3847.org/recommendedreading>`_ --- A list of resources collated by FRC 3847, Spectrum.
 While these resources are aimed at FTC, many are directly relevant to FTC.

 Team Management
 ---------------

-`Running a FIRST Team <https://drive.google.com/file/d/0B8Oix1YVtSZgcUJYTUs0QWlnZkE/view>`_:highlight:`*` --- A guide by Karthik Kanagasbathy, former lead mentor (and current advisor) of Hall of Fame team 1114, Simbotics, on running a FIRST team.
+`Running a FIRST Team <https://drive.google.com/file/d/0B8Oix1YVtSZgcUJYTUs0QWlnZkE/view>`_:highlight:`*` --- A guide by Karthik Kanagasbathy, former lead mentor (and current advisor) of Hall of Fame team FRC 1114, Simbotics, on running a FIRST team.
 While some details are FRC-specific (namely the 6 week timeline), much of it is applicable to running a FTC team.

 `Team Management Resources <https://www.firstinspires.org/resource-library/ftc/team-management-resources>`_ --- FIRST's FTC team management resources, covering budget, engineering notebook, etc.

 Strategy
 --------

-`Effective FIRST Strategies <https://www.youtube.com/watch?v=5fifL47TvzE>`_:highlight:`*` --- A championship conference presentation from Karthik Kanagasabapathy, former lead mentor (and current advisor) of Hall of Fame team 1114, Simbotics, on effective design and competition strategies.
+`Effective FIRST Strategies <https://www.youtube.com/watch?v=5fifL47TvzE>`_:highlight:`*` --- A championship conference presentation from Karthik Kanagasabapathy, former lead mentor (and current advisor) of Hall of Fame team FRC 1114, Simbotics, on effective design and competition strategies.

 `Simbotics FRC Philosophy and Game Analysis <https://www.simbotics.org/wp-content/uploads/2019/12/robotdesign.pdf>`_:highlight:`*` --- A presentation by about strategic and functional robot design in addition to common tasks robots have to do.

-`Weighted Objectives <http://www.robowranglers148.com/uploads/1/0/5/4/10542658/weighted_object_tables_for_robotics.pdf>`_ --- A guide by John V-Neun, mentor of FRC team 148, the Robowranglers, to using weighted objective to decide on a strategy.
+`Weighted Objectives <http://www.robowranglers148.com/uploads/1/0/5/4/10542658/weighted_object_tables_for_robotics.pdf>`_ --- A guide by John V-Neun, mentor of FRC 148, the Robowranglers, to using weighted objective to decide on a strategy.

 CAD
 ---

+`Autodesk Education Account <https://www.autodesk.com/education/edu-software/overview>`_ --- Autodesk's education account sign up.
+An education account gives access to both Fusion 360 and Inventor.

+`Creo Education License <https://www.ptc.com/en/products/education/free-software/standalone-educator>`_ --- Creo's education license application form.

+`Onshape Education Account <https://www.onshape.com/en/education/>`_ --- Onshape's education account creation page.

-`SOLIDWORKS Sponsorship <https://app.smartsheet.com/b/form/6762f6652a04487ca9786fcb06b84cb5>`_ --- A link to the application form for free Solidworks licenses.
+`SolidWorks Sponsorship <https://app.smartsheet.com/b/form/6762f6652a04487ca9786fcb06b84cb5>`_ --- A link to the application form for free Solidworks licenses for robotics teams.

 Part Libraries
 ^^^^^^^^^^^^^^